Borletti-Buitoni Trust

 Alec Frank-Gemmill introduces the Cor solo

-Continuing his 19th-century horn odyssey, Alec Frank-Gemmill turns to the Cor solo he uses for Saint-Saëns’ Romance Op 67 on his BIS debut recording, with pianist Alasdair Beatson: The Horn is a Noble and Melancholy Instrument (BIS SACD 2228).
+As part of his 19th-century horn odyssey, Alec Frank-Gemmill turns to the Cor solo he uses for Saint-Saëns’ Romance Op 67 on his BIS debut recording, with pianist Alasdair Beatson: A Noble and Melancholy Instrument (BIS SACD 2228).
 Made by Marcel Auguste Raoux in Paris in 1823, Alec compares this solo instrument to the cor d’orchestre he uses for Beethoven’s Horn Sonata Op 17 (see film 1) and offers an insight into practical difficulties in pitching certain notes on the instrument.

 Alec Frank-Gemmill introduces Beethoven’s Cor d’orchestre

-At the start of his 19th-century horn odyssey, Alec Frank-Gemmill introduces the Cor d’orchestre natural horn made by Lucien Joseph Raoux in Paris c 1800.
-Alec played this horn on his recording of Beethoven’s Horn Sonata Op 17 for his BIS debut disc The Horn is a Noble and Melancholy Instrument (BIS SACD 2228).
-This is the first of four Insight films, each featuring one of the four horns used for the recording, which were matched with four period pianos, played by Alasdair Beatson.
+As part of his 19th-century horn odyssey, Alec Frank-Gemmill introduces the Cor d’orchestre natural horn made by Lucien Joseph Raoux in Paris c 1800.
+Alec played this horn on his recording of Beethoven’s Horn Sonata Op 17 for his BIS debut disc A Noble and Melancholy Instrument (BIS SACD 2228).
+This is one of four Insight films, each featuring one of the four horns used for the recording, which were matched with four period pianos, played by Alasdair Beatson.

 Alec Frank-Gemmill records his debut disc for BIS